ryanxfz/Software-Engineering-Summer-2024---Pizza-Server-API/README.md

-**Introduction**
+# **Preface**

-This project was developed as a part of a university assignment in the module "Software Engineering" during the summer Semester of 2024.
+This project was developed as a part of a university assignment in the module **"Software Engineering"** during the summer Semester of 2024 at *Hochschule Darmstadt*.
 It is a collaborative effort by Patrick Chiu, Bryan A. Suharta, Thierry J.J.
 Ong, and Ryan X.F.
 Zebua (me).
-Some of the code frameworks were given to us by the professors, and we only take credit for all the parts that **we** have added, modified, and fixed.
+Some of the code frameworks were given to us by the professors, and we only take credit for the parts that **we** have worked on.

 # **1337 Pizza** - Pizza Delivery for Your *Nerdy* Needs